tanner-johnson2718/env/README.md

 * [X] Tmux conf
 * [X] Bashrc
 * [ ] Flakify your sys
-    * Can I remove all notions of a channel on my sys?
+* [ ] Can I remove all notions of a channel on my sys???
+Channels = "Big Dumb"
 * [ ] Neovim?
 * [ ] Repos
 * [ ] Firefox